Theories of Urban Practice

-Non-English transcripts must be accompanied by an English translation.
-Records from non-U.S. institutions must have grades or marks and contain a copy of the diploma if a degree has been conferred.
+- Non-English transcripts must be accompanied by an English translation.
+Records from non-U.S. institutions must have grades or marks and contain a copy of diploma if the degree has been conferred.

 If using WES, visit www.wes.org for instructions and to begin the application process.
 The “Required Documents” section will explain what to send.
 If you request your report online, search for “New School Parsons” when selecting our institution.
 WES will send your completed evaluation directly to The New School.

 If using another NACES provider, follow instructions for that provider.
 Mailed evaluations and translations should be sent to the mailing address provided for supporting materials.
 Applicants forwarding these sealed documents should include an Application Materials Cover Sheet.